teambit/docs/docs/workspace/02-workspace-ui.md

 * **Overview** - Renders a documentation page for each component.
 [Learn more](TODO).
 * **Compositions** - All isolated rendering environment for the component used for testing the code in different compositions and scenarios.
 [Learn more](TODO).
 * **History** - Complete version history and changelog for the component.
 [Learn more](TODO).
-* **Tests** - Summary of component's test results.
-[Learn more](TODO). **NOT YET IMPLEMENTED**
-* **Dependency graph** - Isolated dependency graph of the component.
-[Learn more](TODO). **NOT YET IMPLEMENTED**

-> **A single platform for all environments**
->
-> The workspace interacts with each component's environment to get its rendering and run other operations.
-This means that you can maintain components with different environments in the same workspace.
-The same workspace can host React, Angular, and Stencil components while still keeping a single web application for you to interact with and see the components.
-No need for complicated setups with several running local servers.
-Bit hides this complexity from you.